xavidop/genkit-azure-foundry-go/README.md

 ## Acknowledgments

-- Firebase Genkit team for the excellent Go framework
+- Genkit team for the excellent Go framework
 - Azure AI team for the comprehensive AI platform
 - The open source community for inspiration and feedback